J-Michael-Brown/new-york-times-clone/README.md

 * error TS2339: Property '$key' does not exist on type 'Article'.
 Message appears when trying to prepare project for deployment, prevents creation of dist/ folder.

+* replies of replies do not show up

+* Author page is kind of broken

 ## Support and contact details
 Michael Brown :: jmichaelbrown132737@gmail.com